-Opposition forces take Syria’s Daraa, Astana-track meeting to be held
+Opposition forces take Syria’s Daraa as Astana meeting set to be held

 “[Opposition forces] are now at the gates of Homs,” said Khodr, who is following developments from the Bekaa Valley in Lebanon.

 “They have repeated a call to government troops to surrender and avoid battle,” she reported.
-“This could indicate that the government intends to put up a fight.”
+“This could indicate that the government intends to put up a fight.

 “It’s unclear whether or not they can hold on to Homs, a strategic city at the crossroads between Damascus and the regime’s heartlands along the coast.”